njeveh/alx-higher_level_programming/0x10-python-network_0/README.md

 ### 2-delete.sh
 > A Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response
 >> - Uses curl
+### 3-methods.sh
+> A Bash script that takes in a URL and displays all HTTP methods the server will accept.
+>> - Uses curl